In this article, I explain the rather sensitive issues around:

 - to sit in throughout the mediation meeting, interrupting where you or he/she need to talk together in a separate room;

-- simply to be available to confer with you and the Mediator in “caucus” in a separate room from time to time;
+- simply to be available to confer with you and the mediator in “caucus” in a separate room from time to time;

 - to be on call in his/her own office in the event that you might urgently require legal advice.

 Even if solicitors are present, a mediation meeting is not like a court room.
 Far from it.
 It’s more like settling down in someone’s sitting room with a cup of tea.
 Nonetheless, you still need to be extremely positive.
-Have your argument is lined up, preferably with notes you can refer to easily.
+Have your arguments lined up, preferably with notes you can refer to easily.
 Here is another article about what happens on the day.

 The most important difference between you taking your case and your solicitor doing so is that only you know what you really want.
 Only you know what might be acceptable.
 Only you can decide at the end of the day whether to accept what is on the table.